This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 As I continue my wellness journey, I have been eliminating toxins from my diet, and skin care and now I want to detox my home.
 Home made natural cleaning products sound complicated, time consuming and expensive, but the reality is they are none of these.
 I have done quite a bit of research and found some great recipes below.
 My advice would be to start with just one, and as you run out of what you already have, replace it with your own natural alternative.

-When I got my Wellness pack of DoTerra Essential Oils, after doing my lastest post with Julia I noticed they had an essential oil called OnGuard.
+When I received my Wellness pack of DoTerra Essential Oils, I noticed they had an essential oil called OnGuard.
 This oil has antibacterial properties, so great to use as a hand sanitiser, or also ideal to use in cleaning products.
 It is believed to kill the MRSA virus in under 5 minutes, so anyone worried natural cleaning might not be as effective as big brand products, might be reassured by this.
 DoTerra also do an On Guard Cleaner concentrate which I found to be a really useful ingredient to make some of the products.
 The other product I absolutely love in this range is the Onguard foaming hand wash.
 I keep this in my kitchen, as it is great to clean your hands with, before preparing food.
 I also use it to wash my fruit and vegetables with, which is a task I always struggled to find the right product for.

 - 2 tablespoons Doterra On Guard Cleaner Concentrate

 - 24oz water